joergschultzelutter/mowas-pwb/README.md

 - Currently, there is no option that enables the user to specify and additional proximity to that polygon ("Polygon plus 10km distance")
 - This program uses native MOWAS data.
 All warning messages are in German - there does not seem to be an international message warning interface.
 - Obviously, the current version of this program does not scale and cannot support multiple user's needs with just one instance.
+- Sometimes, the warncell info provided by MOWAS cannot be found in the official warncell registry.
+If that is the case, the (usually longer) descriptive area text from the original MOWAS message is used instead.

 ## The fine print